 - 1. Normally, your written complaint should be addressed to the head teacher.
 If, however, your complaint concerns the head teacher personally, it should be sent to the school marked "for the attention of the chair of governors". - 2.
-Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure. - 3.
 We will acknowledge your complaint in writing as soon as possible after receiving it.
-This will be within three school days. - 4.
-We will consider complaints made outside of term time to have been received on the first school day after the holiday period. - 5.
-The complaint will either be investigated by the head teacher or they may ask a senior member of staff to be the investigating officer.
-If the complaint is about the head teacher personally, the chair of governors will usually investigate.
-However, they may appoint another governor to investigate.
-Normally, your written complaint should be addressed to the head teacher.
-If, however, your complaint concerns the head teacher personally, it should be sent to the school marked "for the attention of the chair of governors". - 6.
-Normally we would expect to respond in full within 15 school days but if this is not possible we will write to explain the reason for the delay and let you know when we hope to be able to provide a full response. - 7.
+This will be within three school days. - 3.
+We will enclose a copy of these procedures with the acknowledgement. - 4.
+The complaint will either be investigated by the head teacher or they may ask a senior member of staff to be the investigating officer. - 5.
+Normally we would expect to respond in full within 15 school days but if this is not possible we will write to explain the reason for the delay and let you know when we hope to be able to provide a full response. - 6.
 As part of our consideration of your complaint, we may invite you to a meeting to discuss the complaint and fill in any details required.
-If you wish, you can ask someone to accompany you to help you explain the reasons for your complaint. - 8.
-The head teacher/investigating officer, or chair of governors/designated governor may also be accompanied by a suitable person if they wish. - 9.
-Following the meeting, the head teacher/investigating officer, or chair of governors/designated governor will, where necessary, talk to witnesses and take statements from others involved.
-If the complaint centres on a pupil, we will talk to the pupil concerned and, where appropriate, others present at the time of the incident in question. - 10.
-If the complaint involves a pupil, his/her parent/carer will be contacted and, if interviewed, we will try to ensure the parent/carer is present.
-In some cases this might not be possible due to the urgency of the matter and a member of staff with whom the pupil feels comfortable, for example, a learning mentor, will attend the interview. - 11.
-If the complaint is about the conduct of a member of staff, it will be dealt with under the school's internal confidential procedures, as required by law. - 12.
-The head teacher/investigating officer or chair of governors/designated governor will keep dated records of all meetings and telephone conversations, and other related documentation.
+If you wish, you can ask someone to accompany you to help you explain the reasons for your complaint. - 7.
+The head teacher, or chair of governors/ designated governor may also be accompanied by a suitable person if they wish. - 8.
+Following the meeting, the head teacher, investigating officer or chair of governors/designated governor will, where necessary, talk to witnesses and take statements from others involved.
+If the complaint centres on a pupil, we will talk to the pupil concerned and, where appropriate, others who were present at the time of the incident in question. - 9.
+We will normally talk to pupils with a parent or carer present, unless this would delay the investigation of a serious or urgent complaint, or where a pupil has specifically said that he or she would prefer the parent or carer not to be involved.
+In such circumstances, we will ensure that another member of staff, with whom the pupil feels comfortable, is present. - 10.
+If the complaint is against a member of staff, it will be dealt with under the school's internal confidential procedures, as required by law. - 11.
+The head teacher or chair of governors/ designated governor will keep written/ typed, dated records of all meetings and telephone conversations, and other related documentation. - 12.
+With regards to meetings with yourself or other witnesses, accurate notes will be agreed and signed by both/ all parties. - 13.

-- 13. With regards to meetings with yourself or other witnesses, accurate notes will be agreed by both/all parties. - 14.
-In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
-For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations - 15.
 Once we have established all the relevant facts, we will send you a written response to your complaint.
-This will give an explanation of the head teacher's or chair of governors'/designated governor's decision and the reasons for it.
+This will give an explanation of the head teacher's or chair of governors'/ designated governor's decision and the reasons for it.
 If follow-up action is needed, we will indicate what we are proposing to do.
-We may invite you to a meeting to discuss the outcome as part of our commitment to building and maintaining good relations with you. - 16.
+We may invite you to a meeting to discuss the outcome as part of our commitment to building and maintaining good relations with you. - 14.
 If you are unhappy with the way in which we reached our conclusions, you may wish to proceed to stage two, as described below.
-If you wish to move your complaint to stage two, you should contact us within 10 school days of receiving our response
+If you wish to move your complaint to stage two, you should contact us within 10 school days.

-The designated governor will usually be the governor with allocated responsibility for dealing with complaints but may from time to time be another member of the governing body.
+^{}The designated governor will usually be the governor with allocated responsibility for dealing with complaints but may from time to time be another member of the governing body.
 At Westgate, the governor with allocated responsibility for dealing with complaints is the chair of governors.